NTNU-MobileApps/exercise-e4-template/README.md

 The app must contain a single page which looks as this _reference image_:
 <img alt="Reference image for the solution" src="screenshot.png" title="Reference image" width="540"/>

+In addition to the visual representation, you must also set on-tap handlers for the three buttons:
+* The Sign-out button in the app bar must call the `_signOut` method.
+* The "Change profile picture" must call `_changePicture` method.
+* The "?" button must call `_showHelp` method.

 ### Hints

 Here is what the app must contain: